-4.8a: Created or4.8b: Maintained
+- 4.8a: Created . - 4.8b: Maintained .

 Data on local/regional agricultural jobs created or maintained can be collected by establishing baselines of the number of jobs at the beginning of the grant period.
 Growth (or maintenance) can be discerned by monitoring local/regional agricultural job numbers after receiving services supported by the grant.
 Local/regional agricultural jobs should be monitored through the organizations' payroll.
 Stakeholders should refer to the definition of jobs, which discerns between "created" and "maintained," to accurately report this data.
 Recipients can determine jobs according to the number of full-time employees (FTEs) within an organization, in collaboration with other organizations, and/or on behalf of other partner organizations.
-FTEs can be calculated based on the average number of hours worked by an FTE per year or per month, depending on what's most appropriate for a recipients' project (e.g., if a recipient employs mostly seasonal workers or has subrecipients that only participate in the project or report on project involvement for a certain number of months, they may choose to calculate FTEs per month).
+FTEs can be calculated based on the average number of hours worked by an FTE per year or per month, depending on what is most appropriate for a recipient's project (For example: if a recipient employs mostly seasonal workers or has subrecipients that only participate in the project or report on project involvement for a certain number of months, they may choose to calculate FTEs per month.).
 See below for suggested calculation options.

-Calculating FTEs per year:
+Calculating FTEs per year

-Generally, 2,080 hours per year is standard; however, recipients can refer to state/local policy codes to approximate standard FTE hours.
+Generally, 2,080 FTE hours per year is standard.
+However, recipients can refer to state/local policy codes to estimate standard FTE hours.

 Step 1: Determine number of labor hours resulting from project activities for the year.
 Step 2: Divide result of step 1 by the total standard FTE count of hours per year.

-Calculating FTEs per month:
+Calculating FTEs per month

-Step 1: Determine the number of FTEs who work 30+ hours per week per month during the measurement period.
+Step 1: Determine the number of FTEs who work 30+ hours per week, per month, during the measurement period.

-Step 2: Determine the total part-time and seasonal hours worked per week per month during the previous year and divide by 120.
-Step 3: Add up the subtotal in steps 1 and 2, then divide by 12 to determine the number of FTEs.
+Step 2: Determine the total part-time and seasonal hours worked per week, per month, during the previous year and divide by 120.

+Step 3: Add up the subtotal in steps 1 and 2, then divide by 12 to calculate the number of FTEs.